Import Troubleshooting

 Resetting a Stuck Import

-If an import has been running for hours (or overnight) and shows as purple in the queue with no progress, TrackEd has likely lost its connection to the server.
+If an import has been running for hours (or overnight) and shows as purple in the queue with no progress, TrackEd has most likely lost its connection to the server.
 Go to Settings > Utilities > Reset Import Queue to clear the stuck job, then queue your files and try again.

-Import Settings
+Import Processing Settings

-“Send imports to server when possible” is recommended for server-hosted installations.
-It sends import processing to the server so you don’t have to wait at your PC.
-If you experience timeout issues or unusual error codes, temporarily turning this off forces imports through a different pathway, which can help isolate the problem.
-Turn it back on once the import completes successfully.
+The Settings page has an Import Settings section in the bottom-left corner.
+“Send imports to server when possible” is recommended for server-hosted installations, since it sends processing to the server so you don’t have to wait at your PC.
+If you hit timeout issues or unusual error codes, turning it off temporarily forces imports through a different pathway, which can help isolate the problem.
+Turn it back on once the import completes.

 Ignore Lists and Roll Class Omissions